-1. Establish such rules of procedure as are necessary to the performance of its functions hereunder;
+- 1. Establish such rules of procedure as are necessary to the performance of its functions hereunder: - 2.
+Review and decide all applications for amendments to the city zoning map and comprehensive planning documents in accordance with § 17.54.040; - 3.
+Study and report on all proposed amendments to this title; further, to review annually this title and, on the basis of the review, suggest amendments thereto; and

-- 2. Review and decide all applications for amendments to the city zoning map and comprehensive planning documents in accordance with § 17.54.040; - 3.
-Study and report on all proposed amendments to this title; further, to review annually this title and, on the basis of the review, suggest amendments thereto; and - 4.
-Hear appeals for denials by the Planning Commission of conditional use permits and planned development overlay districts, or other provisions of this title as applicable. - D. Planning Commission.
-The Planning Commission shall: - 1.
-Review and approve conditional use permits, planned development overlay districts, and any other provisions designated by this title; - 2.
-Review and make recommendations to the City Council on preliminary subdivision plans, zoning applications, zoning ordinance revisions, subdivision ordinances and amendments to the city comprehensive plan; and - 3.
-Provide direction for the orderly growth of the city as prescribed by Chapter 2.60 of the Municipal Code; and - 4.
-Serve as the Zoning Board of Adjustment, pursuant to SDCL 11-4-13.
+- 4. Hear appeals for denials by the Planning Commission of conditional use permits and planned development overlay districts, or other provisions of this title as applicable; and - 5.
+Participate in procedures for historic preservation as provided in Section 17.54.080. - D. Planning Commission. - 1.
+The Planning Commission shall: - 1. a.
+Review and approve conditional use permits, planned development overlay districts, and any other provisions designated by this title; - 2. b.
+Review and make recommendations to the City Council on preliminary subdivision plans, zoning applications, zoning ordinance revisions, subdivision ordinances and amendments to the city comprehensive plan; and - 3. c.
+Provide direction for the orderly growth of the city as prescribed by Chapter 2.60 of the Municipal Code; and - 4. d.
+Serve as the Zoning Board of Adjustment, pursuant to SDCL 11-4-13. - 2.
+The Planning Commission shall not have any oversight or review of historic preservation procedures within this Code.